Pool safety barriers

 Spa pools (small heated pools)

-The new legislation no longer requires spa pools to be fenced.
+The legislation no longer requires spa pools to be fenced.
 Spa pools can use lockable lids as a barrier as long as they comply with the relevant criteria.

 We are not required to periodically inspect spa pools or small heated pools providing they have a lockable lid that has been inspected by us and deemed compliant with the specified criteria.